ictvoip/ictvoip-docs/docs/source/admin/ictvoipbilling.rst

 System Health Check
 -------------------

-Now after installing you modules you can run the System Health Check to verify proper configuration and setup of Addon and Server Modules
+After installing and activating the ictVoIP Billing addon, you can run the System Health Check to verify proper configuration and setup of the addon and server modules.

 |